-The object of the game is simple to get to the top of the Pyramid (aka "Winner's Circle") in the shortest time possible.
-But to do so, contestants must face celebrities (and vice versa) by naming as many answers in a particular category as possible within 30 seconds.
-If a contestant wins the main game, they get the right to go to the Winner's Circle to try for the grand prize, which throughout the series has ranged from $10,000 to $25,000.
-The most popular incarnation of the series has been "The $100,000 Pyramid", where three top contestants who have gone to the pyramid in the shortest amount of time return for a Tournament Of Champions, which the grand prize is $100,000.
+The Object of the game is simple to get to the top of the Pyramid (aka "The Winner's Circle") in the shortest time possible.
+But to do so, contestants must face celebrities (goes back and forth) by naming as many answers (8 things from 1973 to 1974 & 7 from 1974 to 1992) in a particular category (subject) within 30 seconds.
+If a contestant (the winner) wins the game and they get the right to go to the Winner's Circle to try winning the grand cash prize and in which throughout the series has ranged from $2500 to $100,000 in 60 Seconds (1 Minute) after they fail to do so, "The Cash Blocks: has ranged from 1973 to 1992 from $50 to $300 are too can be collected.
+The 2 Greatest popular incarnations of the series are "The $50,000 & $100,000 Pyramids", where 3 or Greatest Top Winners who've been gone on top of the pyramid in the shortest amount of time return for The Tournament and in which the grand cash prizes are in 1981, It's Worth $50,000 and from 1985 to 1992, It's Worth $100,000.
 Written by

 Faltering ratings that prompted CBS to prematurely cancel the show on Friday March 29, 1974 with the last celebrity guests are Carol Channing